aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 Inside the methods, implement your custom provisioning logic, and return a `Response`.
 The `AbstractCustomResourceHandler` takes your `Response`, builds a
 [custom resource responses](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-responses.html) and sends it to CloudFormation automatically.

 Custom resources notify cloudformation either of `SUCCESS` or `FAILED` status.
 You have 2 utility methods to represent these responses: `Response.success(physicalResourceId)` and `Response.failed(physicalResourceId)`.
-If a `Response` is not returned by your code, `AbstractCustomResourceHandler` defaults the response to `SUCCESS`.
+The `physicalResourceId` is an identifier that is used during the lifecycle operations of the Custom Resource.
+You should supply a `physicalResourceId` during the `CREATE` operation, CloudFormation stores the `physicalResourceId` and includes it `UPDATE` and `DELETE` events.

+Here an example of how to implement a Custom Resource using the powertools-cloudformation library:

 ```java hl_lines="8 9 10 11"
 import com.amazonaws.services.lambda.runtime.Context;